18F/reheader/README.md

 In this instance, we have used a compiled regex supplied by the separate `commonregex` package.

-Note that, for a regex of `None`, reheader falls back on a fuzzy match of header name.
+For a regex of `None`, reheader falls back on a fuzzy match of header name.

 ### Optional arguments